 The allocation of income to each segment is determined in accordance with the profile of the client.
-For the allocation of expenses to each segment a cost management system is used which utilizes an Activity Based Costing (ABC / ABM) approach, although directly identifiable segment costs are not subject to this methodology.
-Within the Bank a catalogue of transactions and their relevant costs exists, and in this way each time that a transaction is completed for a client, the cost of this transaction is registered in the segment to which that client belongs.
+For the allocation of expenses to each segment a cost management system is used which utilizes an Activity Based Costing (ABC/ABM) approach, although directly identifiable segment costs are not subject to this methodology.
+Within HSBC a catalogue of transactions and their relevant costs exists, and in this way each time that a transaction is completed for a client, the cost of this transaction is registered in the segment to which that client belongs.

-In the following page is presented the condensed statements of operations and cash flows by segment for the years ended December 31, 2014 and 2013.
+In the following page is presented the condensed statement of operations by segment for the years ended December 31, 2014 and 2013.